carloscfgos1980/ZTM-Complete_Node_Course/06.Nasa project/nasa-project/README.md

 Website to build diagrams.
 This diagram explain the arquicture of our project

+1. Create a folder for the <lient> and another for the <server>
+2. Create package.json for client and server and a package.json in the roor folder that will wrap both package.json from the client and the server.

 https://lucid.app/documents#/documents?folder_id=recent

 # Lesson 2.
 Nasa Front end Set up

 https://academy.zerotomastery.io/courses/1206554/lectures/31819134

+- Just down the package with the front end app and explanation what is it

 # Lessson 3.
 Hasa Dashboard functionality